sunrisemvmtnyc/outquote/README.md

 # Outquote

 Used at Sunrise NYC for quick quote cards to put on our various social media platforms.
-Forked from [The Daily Pennsylvanian](https://github.com/dailypenn/outquote).
+Originally forked from [The Daily Pennsylvanian](https://github.com/dailypenn/outquote) and then made into its own repo as it became pretty divergent from the original code.

 ## Examples